pokeclicker/pokeclicker-wiki/data/Items/Rare Candy.md

 In addition to being dropped by the above Pokemon, this item can be found as an item in the Safari Zone and Friend Safari.

-It can also be obtained from the [[HOME/BATTLE FRONTIER]] at the following stages, for a total of 75 Rare Candies:
+It can also be obtained from the [[Battle Frontier]] at the following stages, for a total of 75 Rare Candies:
 | Stage  | Reward |
 | -------- | -------- |
 | 75 | 5 Rare Candies |